NextAudio/NextAudio/docs/articles/matroska/usage.md

 In this example we select the first audio track with the `Opus` codec or return the first track.

+The demuxer have a `SelectedTrack` property where you can find the selected track returned from the `TrackSelector` and your parsed `AudioCoding`.

 `MatroskaDemuxer` has a lot of debugging logging if you need, don't forget to pass the `ILoggerFactory` instance in the `MatroskaDemuxerOptions` options.

 #### Manually demuxing